 When our granddaughter died it seemed life would never be happy again.
-How could it be when my 27-year-old baby girl was enduring a suffering I couldn’t imagine.
+How could it be when my 27-year-old baby girl was enduring a loss I couldn’t imagine.

 Have you felt that?

-“O hear us when we cry to Thee, for those in peril on the sea,” is a heart prayer whether the storm of life is on land or sea.
-Another old hymn, “I need Thee, O I need Thee, Every hour I need Thee,” is also one I’ve prayed over and over countless times.
+The hymn, “Eternal Father, Strong to Save” includes the lyric, “O hear us when we cry to Thee, for those in peril on the sea.”
+The hymn is a heart prayer whether the storm of life is on land or sea.
+Another old hymn, “I Need Thee Every Hours” is another one I’ve prayed over and over countless times.

 God is with me, He has promised.
 How grateful I am to know that promise.

 Reading and knowing God’s words to me keeps me grounded in turbulent times, and so do powerful lyrics.
-Another couplet from this hymn tells of His sovereign power and control: “Who bids the mighty ocean deep, its own appointed limits keep.”
+Another couplet from “Eternal Father, Strong to Save” tells of His sovereign power and control: “Who bids the mighty ocean deep, its own appointed limits keep.”
 God explained His power to Job in a long list of questions and proofs, one of which was about the oceans: “Thus far shall you come, and no farther, and here shall your proud waves be stayed” (38:11).

 Boom!
 Done.
 Apart from other sovereign acts of God the waves have kept their limits since God gave the order.